solomon-lam/solomon-lam.github.io/_posts/2025-02-16-Winter-school-in-Rome.md

 categories: stochastics
 ---

-## Winter school in Rome: Quantum Markov Semigroups in Non-equilibrium Statistical Physics
+## Winter school in Rome: Winter school on Statistical Mechanics, Nonequilibrium Processes and Probability Course 1

 This is the collection of summary in the winter school in Rome in 2025.